Well Water Testing Rebate

 Using a third-party accredited and provincially approved laboratory allows homeowners to confidently compare their well water test results to the Canadian Drinking Water Guidelines.

-Where can I find my well ID number
+Where can I find my well ID number?

-Each well can have up to two identification numbers with the province.
-All groundwater wells drilled after the Water Sustainability Act (2016) came into effect will have both identification numbers assigned: the well plate ID and a well tag number.
-The plate ID is a metal plate the well driller attaches to the wellhead when the well is drilled or upgraded.
+The well plate ID number is a metal plate the well driller attaches to the wellhead when the well is drilled or upgraded.
 A well tag number is assigned when the province processes the drillers log submitted by the well driller and uploads the well record to the provincial Groundwater Wells Database

 If your well does not have a provincial plate ID or your well is not listed on the groundwater wells database, click here to learn more about well registration.